-David Bromwich at Yale reads history unfolding around Syria as he would a novel: "there's something unhinged," he says, about the language around the Obama White House.
+David Bromwich, Sterling Professor of English at Yale, reads the history unfolding around Syria as he would a novel: "there's something unhinged," he is telling me, about the language around the Obama White House.

 Rand Paul's impromptu anti-drone filibuster looks like a model of the long-bruited "convergence" against the idea of permanent war.
 Are we looking at a bridge broad enough to carry Tea Party and OCCUPY dissidents over a stagnant mainstream?